 La Brea Tar Pits and Museum (213) 763-3499

 Interactive displays of the Tar Pits and Southern California during the Ice Age.
 Visitors can watch fossil excavation and assembly in the Fossil Lab.
 Plus, Titans of the Ice Age 3D and Ice Age Encounters (separate tickets required).
 Admission: $5-19.
 Hancock Park, 5801 Wilshire Blvd., Los Angeles. www.tarpits.org.
-Free admission: first Tuesdays except July and August.
+Free admission: first Tuesdays.

 Laguna Art Museum (949) 494-8971

 Kids’ Art Studio, a free, drop-in family art time, third Sundays, 2-4 p.m.
-Summer camps offered.
-Docent-led tours on Tuesdays, Thursdays and Saturdays.
+Docent-led tours on Mondays, Tuesdays, Saturdays, and Sundays.
 307 Cliff Drive, Laguna Beach. www.lagunaartmuseum.org

 Long Beach Museum of Art (562) 439-2119